PickNikRobotics/abb_ros2/docs/README.md

 3. Under File, select Open
 4. Navigate to the folder with the downloaded Pack and Go file and select it

 This should open the station with most of the required parameters set up.
 However, note that network parameters for connecting between the robot and the control computer will likely be different, and will need to be reconfigured.
-See Step 3 in [Setting Up a New Robot](./RobotStudioSetup.md) to do this.
+See the [controller configuration step](./RobotStudioSetup.md#controller-configuration) in Setting Up a New Robot to do this.

+If you would like to set up your own simulation from scratch, see [Setting Up a New Robot](./RobotStudioSetup.md#setting-up-a-new-robot).
+For MultiMove, see [Setting Up a New Robot with MultiMove](./RobotStudioSetup.md#setting-up-a-new-multimove-robot)

 ## Running the Simulation